This post was written by Laura from thosepositivethoughts.com.

-The answers I received from question (1) gave me positive feedback, because let’s face it, I still crave motivation and reassurance.
+The answers I received from the question (1) gave me positive feedback because let’s face it, I still crave motivation and reassurance.
 From question (2) I was provided with what I now understand to be “constructive criticism” or for an even better way of seeing it “ideas on how to be even more amazing!”
 Asking for feedback can be scary and learning to appreciate constructive criticism can be hard but doing so will allow you to truly grow as a person.

 Take care of your body

-Our twenties is the best time in life to get healthy and start an exercise regime.
+Our twenties are the best time in life to get healthy and start an exercise regime.
 Once we form healthy habits it’s very likely that we will continue these habits as we grow.
 The longer we wait to live a healthy life, the slower our metabolism will become and being fit will require a lot more work.
 There are some days (sometimes many) when I just don’t feel like going for a run or dragging myself to the gym.
 But once I do, I feel so much better.
 I’m sure you would agree.
 I like to try and eat healthy about 80% of the time, the remaining 20% will typically be spent on my love for chocolate!

 Make time for your family

 After losing someone who I loved dearly, I’m now truly aware of the importance of time.
 Time is the most valuable thing a person can ever own and it must be spent wisely.
-As we grow older it’s easy to forget that our family are growing older too, therefore we must spend us much time with our loved ones as we feel is right for us.
+As we grow older it’s easy to forget that our family is growing older too, therefore we must spend as much time with our loved ones as we feel is right for us.
 I wish to build as many happy memories with my family as possible so I can look back with no regrets.

 Be your biggest fan

 We can get so hung up on others people’s opinions and worried that we will embarrass ourselves.
-Personally this is something I’m still working on, but I’m getting there.
+Personally, this is something I’m still working on, but I’m getting there.
 Confidence is key and if you don’t believe in yourself then who else will?
 Sometimes we have to be our biggest fan in order to push ourselves to do bigger and better things, only we know what we are capable of.
 As long as no one is being hurt by your actions, then the only person’s opinion that matters is your own.
 The truth is, the people who do judge care much less about your life than you might think.
 Why?
 Because they’re busy living their own life.

 Don’t compare yourself to others

 One thing which we are all guilty of doing is comparing ourselves to others.
-We rate ourselves based on what we see our peers to be doing.
-When we compare our life and experiences to someone else we steal the joy and pride from our own achievements.
+We rate ourselves based on what we see our peers are doing.
+When we compare our lives and experiences to someone else we steal the joy and pride from our own achievements.
 Life becomes a lot easier once we realize that not everything is a competition.
 There will always be someone who is richer, smarter and faster, but so what!
 There is only going to be one you and you are unique.
 Stay focused on your own journey and your own goals and be the best version of you.